 Currently, numerous software platforms support automated code compliance.
 Autodesk Revit is one of them that syncs with automated plan review add-ins to evaluate BIM models against the International Building Code sections.
 These tools can annotate models with conformance results, equipping rapid alterations to attain code adherence.
 Moreover, when it comes to cloud-based services, scalability and accessibility for distributed teams are significant benefits.

-Keep in mind that natural language processing platforms can interpret building regulations.
+Natural language processing platforms can interpret building regulations.
 As a result, they can extract enforceable norms and particular specifications from dense regulatory text.
 Additionally, ML algorithms guided by code documents can reach high-level precision in recognizing applicable provisions.
 Deep learning techniques go a bit further.
 They facilitate a holistic understanding of regulatory language, upholding the automated transformation of codes into computer-processable formats.

-On the other hand, BIM coordination software, such as Navisworks, helps detect clashes and pursue rule-based checking against code specifications.
+BIM coordination software, such as Navisworks, helps detect clashes and pursue rule-based checking against code specifications.
 These platforms are feature-rich, assisting teams in verifying zoning compliance, accessibility standards, and fire safety guidelines before submission.
 Lastly, since automated code compliance is integrated with standard BIM authoring tools, it guarantees compatibility across varying project workflows.

 Implementation Techniques and Best Practices